 Engage with us online through @GhanaSigmas on Instagram

-These brothers are members of Sigma Mu Sigma, Ghana.
+These brothers are financial members of Sigma Mu Sigma, Ghana.

 Kofi Apraku Jr